The Three Year Academic Calendar is available online at: http://www.upenn.edu/almanac/3yearcal.pdf

 Summer Class Schedules

 The School of Nursing summer classes begin the day after commencement; refer to the summer academic calendar for details.
-Students who are beginning the accelerated BSN program will follow the course schedule outlined in their Canvas site.

 Please consult the University’s Three Year Academic Calendar for the summer schedule for non-nursing courses.